amadornes/MCMultiPart/README.md

 # MCMultiPart
-A universal multipart API for Minecraft 1.8, 1.9 and 1.10.
+A universal multipart API for modern Minecraft.

-Suggestions are welcome, but bear in mind this is not the mod that will be adding microblocks, just the library that they will be built on top of.

-### Adding MCMultiPart to your workspace
+### Adding MCMultiPart 2 to your workspace

 To add MCMultiPart to your dev environment and be able to use it in your mods, you need to add the following lines to the buildscript, replacing `<mcmp_version>` with the version you want to use: